gitcoinco/web/docs/CONTRIBUTING.md

   * 1 tab = 2 spaces for `.html` and `.js` files
   * 1 tab = 4 spaces for everything else
 * Use `rem` for CSS when applicable
+* Add relevant unit tests for all new Python logic and update existing tests to accommodate new logic.

 ### Step 4: Commit